hashintel/hash/packages/engine/README.md

 * Analysis views are also untested at the moment and thus presently are not considered stable or supported.

 ## Building and Testing
+> The following section assumes execution of commands are from within this directory (i.e. [/packages/engine](/packages/engine) relative to the repository root).
+As such, paths are relative to the folder this README is in.

 Depending on your needs, different dependencies are required.
 Building this project requires the following.